What is the difference between the Office of Research and Sponsored Projects Accounting?

-How do I know what the current indirect cost rates are?
+How do I know what the current F&A (indirect cost) rates are?

 How do I know what the current fringe benefit rates are?

-Fringe benefit rates are negotiated and approved by the federal government on an annual basis.
-Federally approved fringe benefit rates are communicated annually to the University community via the official 3D list (Deans, Directors and Department Heads).
-The fringe benefit rates are documented on the same website as listed above for current indirect cost rates.
+University fringe benefit rates are negotiated and approved by the federal government on an annual basis.
+Federally approved fringe benefit rates are communicated annually to the University sponsored projects community utilizing the University’s 3D list (Deans, Directors and Department Heads) via the University Read Green email and online platforms.
+The fringe benefit rates are available on the same website as listed above for current indirect cost rates.

 Where does a department go for information on regulations from the federal government on sponsored project activities?

 The Sponsored Projects Accounting website have links to pertinent federal and other agency regulations and requirements.
 The web address is http://cfo.pitt.edu/rca/ra_srg.html.
 These regulations and requirements can also be found with a simple internet search.

 All federal and non-federal agency specific regulations and requirements, as well as all sponsored projects University Policies and Procedures are applicable to every person at the University working with sponsored projects.
 We are all responsible for self-educating ourselves in this regard and taking ownership of our responsibilities.

 University Processes and Procedures